Knee Arthroscopy Santa Rosa

 Signs that you may have injured your ACL include pain, swelling and instability immediately after injury to your knee.
 An injury to this ligament causes the knee to become unstable.

 Treatment for ACL injuries involves completely removing the damaged ligament and replacing it with a new tissue.
+See more about the ACL Treatment by watching our procedure animations.
 Simply reconnecting the torn ends will not repair the ACL.
 A tendon from another part of the body, usually from the knee or hamstring, is used to create a graft for the new ACL.
 However, sometimes a cadaver tendon is used to reconstruct the ACL.
 Choosing the proper type of graft depends on each patient’s condition.

 ACL surgery requires a few months for full recovery and physical rehabilitation will be needed as well.
 Surgery is not required for all ACL injuries.
-Talk to your doctor to find out if ACL reconstruction is right for you.
+Talk to a doctor at Redwood Orthopaedic in Santa Rosa, CA to find out if ACL reconstruction is right for you.

 Patellar Instability Treatment